Paul Dumbrell: Castrol Perkins Motorsport

-Dumbrell's fifth placing at Bathurst in 2002 helped him secure a 2-year deal with Castrol Perkins Motorsport for 2003 and 2004.
+Dumbrell's fifth placing at Bathurst in 2002 helped him secure a two-year deal with Castrol Perkins Motorsport for 2003 and 2004.
 In 2005, Dumbrell achieved his best-ever round V8 Supercar Championship Series result at Symmons Plains, Tasmania - the venue of his first ever V8 Supercar start - ending the round in fifth place.
 2005 also saw his best ever Championship placing, finishing in 20th, after placing 29th in 2003 and 24th in 2004.

-2006 saw Paul driving the number 11 Holden VZ Commodore to 12th place, his best ever V8 Supercar Championship Series placing.
-He finished 5th at Bathurst and was within reach of a podium finish until slowed by mechanical problems.
+2006 saw Dumbrell driving the number 11 Holden VZ Commodore to 12th place, his best ever V8 Supercar Championship Series placing.
+He finished fifth at Bathurst and was within reach of a podium finish until slowed by mechanical problems.

 Supercheap Auto Racing

 For the 2007 season, Dumbrell moved from Jack Daniels Racing to Supercheap Auto Racing, replacing Greg Murphy.
-He had a poor season due to the unreliability of the cars, and the only highlight was a 6th placing with Paul Weel at the Sandown 500.
+He had a poor season due to the unreliability of the cars, and the only highlight was a sixth placing with Paul Weel at the Sandown 500.